Traditionally horticulture has been served with massive choice. Not least in the various potting container sizes available to it.

 That stated, the question is to what specification?
 What do we need in a plant and its root system that will make it ‘fit for purpose’?

 Reeds (Phragmites australis) and reed beds are an example.
 In the early days of the 1980’s reed beds were virtually unknown in the UK.
 The early growers of Phragmites would have looked around for a commercially produced pot size to raise the crop.
 At that time the Plantpak Company in England produced a P7 or FP7, for use in production within the bedding plant sector of horticulture.
 This pot was the metric equivalent of the 3 1/2” flowerpot of old, made of clay.
 Modern process of course now manufactures in plastic.
 It would have seemed a good ‘rootball’ full when these young reeds filled the pot with roots.

 Thing is though we are mixing metaphors here.
 We are talking about 3 1/2” pot, metric equivalent, 7cm across the top of the pot, but this does not tell the whole story.
 What about the actual size including the depth?
 Various pot manufacturers extrude various depths of pots, but all pots have one thing in common, volume.
 We can directly compare what the difference between nurseries and their offered plants, and the volume they are growing in.

-But is that the whole story, we need to know that particular volume = sufficient and hardy root systems?
+But is that the whole story? we need to know that a particular volume = sufficient and hardy root systems.
 Let us turn to the plants, of Phragmites australis (Common Reed), and also, Typha latifolia (Reedmace).
 What constitutes a mature, hardy, saleable, plantable plant?